Daniel506/bouncing-balls/README.md

 # Prerequisites

-In order to build and run the application one needs to have yarn installed on classpath.
+In order to build and run the application one needs to have yarn installed on the system path.
 How to install yarn can be found here https://yarnpkg.com/lang/en/docs/install/#windows-stable.

 # Build and Run the application